TishaMonique/TishaMonique/README.md

 - 👋 Hi, I'm Latisha (@TishaMonique).
 Friends call me Tish or Tisha.
 I'm a multi-skilled experienced business support specialist.
 I am a recent graduate earning a B.S. in Business Systems from East Carolina University in Greenville, NC (May 2022).

 - 👀 I'm pursuing a career transition into software development support.
-Roles of interest include: QA testing, business analyst (PO), or technical writing.
+Roles of interest include: business analyst (PO), user/customer onboarding and product education, QA (UAT), or technical writing.

 - 🌱 Currently, I am engaging in regular self-study to learn software develop support skills to prepare for entry-level roles.